Discover the fundamentals of JavaScript. A comprehensive guide to key concepts, from basic syntax to control structures, arrays and objects.

 Arithmetic operators

-JavaScript offers a number of arithmetic operators for performing mathematical calculations.
-The most commonly used arithmetic operators are :
+JavaScript provides several arithmetic operators to perform mathematical calculations.
+The most commonly used arithmetic operators are:

 Comparison operators

-- Different (!=): checks whether two values are different.
+- Different (!=): Checks if two values are different.

-- Lower (<): checks whether one value is lower than another.
+- Less than (<): Checks if one value is less than another.

-Logical operators are used to combine conditional expressions and return a Boolean value depending on the result of the combination.
-The most commonly used logical operators are :
+Logical operators are used to combine conditional expressions and return a Boolean value based on the result of the combination.
+The most commonly used logical operators are:

 - AND (&&): returns true if all expressions are true, otherwise false.